f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 We have modified the output as it will provide an URL with a security token.

-Just copy `http://127.0.0.1:8080/?token=[nb_token]` in a webrowser (where `[nb_token]` is the token assigned for your notebook).
+Just copy `http://127.0.0.1:8080/?token=[nb_token]` in a web browser (where `[nb_token]` is the token assigned for your notebook).

-Note that as Docker uses a specific filesystem for the container all the code we write, will be deleted when the container is shuted down.
+Note that as Docker uses a specific filesystem for the container all the code we write, will be deleted when the container is shut down.

 Moreover, you may want to work in a previous notebook or load specific data in your host.